haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “You’ll have to learn to play like other children does when they haven’t got sisters and brothers.

-Our Dickon goes off on th’ moor by himself an’ plays for hours.
+Our Dickon goes off on the moor by himself and plays for hours.

-That’s how he made friends with th’ pony.
+That’s how he made friends with the pony.

-He’s got sheep on th’ moor that knows him, an’ birds as comes an’ eats out of his hand.
+He’s got sheep on the moor that knows him, and birds as comes and eats out of his hand.

-However little there is to eat, he always saves a bit o’ his bread to coax his pets.”
+However little there is to eat, he always saves a bit of his bread to coax his pets.”

 It was really this mention of Dickon which made Mary decide to go out, though she was not aware of it.